Face Transformer for Recognition: Experiment

+We mainly report recognition performance of models on several mainstream benchmarks including LFW~\cite{LFWTech}, SLLFW~\cite{deng2017fine}, CALFW~\cite{zheng2017CALFW}, CPLFW~\cite{CPLFWTech}, TALFW~\cite{zhong2020towards} CFP-FP~\cite{sengupta2016frontal}, AgeDB-30~\cite{moschoglou2017agedb}, and IJB-C~\cite{maze2018iarpa} databases.
+LFW database contains 13,233 face images from 5,749 different identities, which is a classic benchmark for unconstrained face verification.
+Similar-looking LFW (SLLFW), Cross-Age LFW (CALFW), Cross-Pose LFW (CPLFW) and Transferable Adversarial LFW (TALFW) databases are constructed based on LFW database, to emphasize similar-looking challenges, cross-age challenge and cross-pose challenge, and adversarial robustness of face recognition.
+CFP-FP database is built for facilitating large pose variation and AgeDB-30 database is a manually collected cross-age database.
+IJB-C database contains both still images and video frames to address the unconstrained face recognition.

 The experimental results are shown in Table~\ref{table:LFWs} and Table~\ref{table:ijbc}.
+We first find that in Table~\ref{table:LFWs}, Face Transformer models trained on CASIA-WebFace database performs much worse than ResNet-100.
+Actually, we find that the accuracy of Face Transformer models trained on CASIA-WebFace can reach a high level as ResNet-100, while models cannot generalize well on test databases, which indicates that the scale of CASIA-WebFace may be not enough for Transformer models.

-The performance of Transformer models is competitive compared with ResNet-100.
-Compared with ``ViT-P8S8'', ``ViT-P10S8'' and ``ViT-P12S8'' have better performance, which indicates the overlapping patches can help in some degree.
+While things change when we use a much larger training database, MS-Celeb-1M.
+The performance of Face Transformer models demonstrate promising results on large-scale face training databases.
+The performance of Face Transformer is competitive compared to the ResNet-100 with similar number of parameters and MACs.
+Compared with ``ViT-P8S8'', ``ViT-P10S8'' and ``ViT-P12S8'' have better performance, which demonstrates the overlapping patches can help in some degree.
 T2T-ViT also obtain good performance, while limited computer source, more hyper-parameters for T2T block remains to try.
 Another interest point is that, Transformer models obtain a little higher accuracy on TALFW database, which is a database with transferable adversarial noise.
 Since TALFW database is generated using CNNs as surrogate models, it seems that there is no significant specificality with Transformer in terms of adversarial robustness.
+It is interesting to explore the performance of combination of Face Transformer models and adversarial training.